DavidRagone/BattleShip/README.md

 some user objects, sessions, etc. How do you know whether it's working?
 What if it's mostly misses?

-BattleShip provides an api that wraps Rails.cache methods.
-It takes a namespace by which it will aggregate data on your cache hits and misses.
+BattleShip updates ActiveSupport::Cache::Store (and all its subclasses, so you're covered if you use RedisStore or MemcachedStore) to increment a counter for each cache hit and miss

 #### Warnings, Caveats, etc.
-Battleship is a gem that expects there to be a class called __Rails__ with a .cache method.
-This .cache method must implement the following:
-  - fetch
-  - read
-  - write
-  - increment
+BattleShip works by updating ActiveSupport::Cache::Store, so requires this class to exist.

-This cache must also be able to complete _atomic increment_ operations with the #increment method
+This cache must also be able to complete _atomic increment_ operations with the #increment method.

 This is early development days for BattleShip.
 Please feel free to open an issue here with either questions or suggestions.
 And, of course, contributions are